icgc-dcc/dcc-docs/docs/download/icgc-get.md

 Docker is required to use the pre-packaged download clients of the various respositories.
 To install Docker, please see the [installation guide](https://docs.docker.com/engine/installation/).

-If not using Docker, it is expected that the user will have installed each of the [data download clients](/download/repositories/) required to access repositories of interest.
+If not using Docker, it is expected that the user will have installed each of the data download clients for [different repositories](/download/repositories/) required to access repositories of interest.

 ## Installation